-Other managers might see it as an opportunity to get a first trophy on the board and ease the pressure, given that the likes of Chelsea, Arsenal, Man City and Liverpool may well have an eye elsewhere.
+Other managers might see it as an opportunity to get a first trophy on the board and ease the pressure.
+Especially considering the likes of Chelsea, Arsenal, Man City and Liverpool may well have eyes elsewhere.

-So who is to blame for where United are now at?
+So who is to blame for where United are now?
 Ferguson, Moyes, Ed Woodward, David Gill, the Glazers, or a combination of all?

 Did Sir Alex Ferguson leave them in a bad state?
 Although they were league champions, I believe Ferguson knew the writing was on the wall for this team.
-But in defence of Ferguson, was he offered the money to improve the squad before departing the scene?
+But in defence of Ferguson, did he have the money to improve the squad before departing the scene?

 For all we know, the Glazers may have been running a tight ship at the time and making little money available.
 Or maybe Ferguson had the money, and wrongly judged that – as champions – his squad didn’t need much surgery.

 Personally I think the rot set in years ago.
-It is said that if you stand still you move backwards, and that is true of Manchester United.
+It is said that if you stand still, you move backwards – and this seems to be the case at Manchester United.

 Since then nothing has changed.
-Moyes and/or Woodward didn’t address the issues, and it remains to be seen if van Gaal will do so.
+Issues weren’t addressed under Moyes and/or Woodward, and it remains to be seen if van Gaal will do so.
 One thing that is for sure, is that Ferguson certainly knew the right time to get out.